imathis/octopress/source/docs/blogging/index.markdown

     rake watch      # Watches source/ and sass/ for changes and regenerates rake preview    # Watches, and mounts a webserver at http://localhost:4000
 ```

+If you want to work on posts without publishing them, you can add a `published: false` to your post's YAML header.
+You can preview these posts with `rake preview` on your local server, but they won't get published by `rake generate`.

 Using the `rake preview` server is nice, but If you're a [POW](http://pow.cx) user, you can set up your Octopress site like this.